School of Education and Human Sciences Code

 - Teaching Awards Committee

-- Membership: five members - the two Budig Award winners from prior year (Education and Special Education), two department chairs appointed by the Dean, and the Associate Dean for Undergraduate Programs (will serve as chair)
+- Membership: five members - the Budig Award winner from prior year, two department chairs appointed by the Dean, and the Associate Dean for Undergraduate Programs (will serve as chair)

-- Specific functions: Make two awards – The Budig Professorship in Education and the SOE Teaching Award (for non-tenured faculty).
+- Specific functions: Make two awards – The Budig Professorship in Education and the SOEHS Teaching Award.

 - Service Award Committee